Get A Quote

 Work With Wesbell

 For over 30 years, Wesbell has been dedicated to providing quality bulk wire, cable and tubing products.
-We offer high-quality Romex wire and copper MC cables in a range of sizes and configurations to meet your unique needs.
+We offer high-quality Romex wire and copper MC cables in various sizes and configurations to meet your unique needs.
 We can also save you time with assembly and processing services, including cutting, stripping and twisting.
 We’re an ISO 9001:2015 and ISO 13485:2016 certified company featuring team of expert technicians.
 You can trust Wesbell to provide the quality products and services you need to save time and money on your next project.

 Browse our products to learn more about our Romex and MC cable options, or contact us today!